 So not only does the VWR Oil Management System condense these vapours into the bottom of the tank, keeping a purer air/fuel mixture and avoiding the problem of slowly filling intercooler and intake pipework with oil.
 The Engine Breather Plate included in the kit also protects your engine by helping to eradicate oil starvation in very high G braking = an issue when used on track, leading to several engine failures in our testing experience.

-Please note: The catch can kit may require the remote washer bottle fill kit if you are fitting to a Golf R or S3.
+Please note: The catch can kit may require the remote washer bottle fill kit if you are fitting to a Golf R. Will not fit S3 without modification.

 KEY TECH SPECS

 HIGH EFFICIENCY -By extracting oil and moisture vapours into the catch tank, not the intercooler piping or inlet charge, a much purer air/fuel intake charge enters the combustion chamber for maximum efficiency and performance.

 BAFFLED CATCH TANK -Many Catch Cans on the market are just an empty container with 2 ports.
 The VWR system features a four way baffle system inside the tank to ensure superior separation of oil and condensation.

 OPTIMUM LOCATION -Two mounting brackets secure the oil tank firmly to the existing LH engine mount, to provide maximum space and OE appearance.
 The lower bracket uses the main engine mount bolt whilst the upper locates on the thread on the top of the mount.